So, you want to save money and print your own ID cards?

 Basic Considerations for Purchasing an ID Card Printing System

 Budget: If you’re looking to save money, you need to determine the break-even point, or ROI for producing ID cards in-house vs. buying them from a supplier.
-Your budget should also take in consideration the cost associated with shipping and time you must wait before receiving your badges.
+Your budget should also take into consideration the cost associated with shipping and the time you must wait before receiving your badges.

 Quality: Print resolution affects variables like picture and design detail

 Durability: There are different ways to ensure longer life, for instance, you may want to laminate a card to last longer

 Ribbon: Performs like ink in a traditional office printer.

 Cards: ID card stock has its own set of features such as material, embedded technologies, and added security features.

 Cleaning Kits: Keeps your printer working properly by removing debris and dust.

 Overlaminate (if applicable), is only necessary for ID card printers that apply a laminate after printing.
 Adding a laminate increases the durability of your badges.